The Best Band Of The 00’s is a piece reflecting my opinion. Please enjoy!

 The Secret Machines had that rare ability to read each others’ musical minds.
 They could do no wrong together.
 This made for hard stomping jams, trippy melodies and growling, creepy lyricism.
 They brought raw energy and mixed it perfectly with psychedelic space rock.

 Their 2004 Major Label release Now Here is Nowhere resonates with me to this day.
 From the first track something triggers in your brain to tell you this, this, is something special.
-To be daring enough to time your intro track to 9 minutes on the dot is a bold move for anyone, but especially for a debut album.
+To be daring enough to time your intro track to 9 minutes is a bold move for anyone.
+But especially for a debut album.

 To encompass your jacket sleeve with a solid white theme throughout was intriguing to a then Junior in High School.
 I bought the vinyl and never looked back.

 I believe I was only fortunate enough to see them live 3 times.
 Once at the Warsaw, where I literally walked into the Drummer, Josh Garza.
-The behemoth that he was, he didn’t move a muscle as I tried to stagger back to my feet and apologize.
+The behemoth that he was, he didn’t move a muscle.
+Even as I tried to stagger back to my feet and apologize.

-The rest of the band was off to the side, eating pierogies, Brandon and Benjamin doing their best to not laugh at me as I stood star struck.
-It was a very special moment I can recall 15 years later because I got to see The Secret Machines as humans, instead of just being the towering icons they were in my head.
+The rest of the band was off to the side, eating pierogies.
+Brandon and Benjamin doing their best to not laugh at me as I stood star struck.
+It was a very special moment I can recall 15 years later.
+This is because I got to see The Secret Machines as humans.
+Instead of just the towering icons they were in my head.

 Ten Silver Drops